Azrael (comic book)

-Azrael was an American comic book ongoing series, published by DC Comics based on the character Azrael.
+Azrael was an American comic book ongoing series, published by the comic book publishing company DC Comics based on the character Azrael.
 The name, inspired by the Judaic Angel of Death, is primarily associated with two characters: Jean-Paul Valley and Michael Lane.
 Valley was primarily featured between 1992 and 2003, while Lane was the star of a comics series which ran from 2009 to 2011.

 Publication history

 Batman: Sword of Azrael

 Azrael made his debut in a limited series called Batman: Sword of Azrael, in which he was introduced as a mild-mannered college student named Jean-Paul Valley, who becomes an assassin and acts on the will of a religious cult known as the Order of St. Dumas.
 His father, Ludovic Valley, had carried out the duties of the role until suffering severe gunshot wounds at the hands of a weapons-dealer named Carlton LeHah, at which point he was able to contact Jean-Paul and on his deathbed reveal that he had been brainwashing his son in preparation for the role since birth, unbeknownst to Jean-Paul himself.
 Jean-Paul is then escorted by a dwarf named Nomoz to a property in Switzerland which belongs to the Order, where Jean-Paul is to be more fully prepared to assume the role his father had failed.
 Jean-Paul's entire personality disappears as soon as he places Azrael's helmet on his head, and he begins to believe he is an actual avenging angel, as opposed to a man dressed like one.
 He is sent by Nomoz on an assassination mission, but over the course of the mission Jean-Paul gradually gains more and more control over the Azrael mindset, which Nomoz calls "The System".
 At one point, he finds Batman in a life-threatening situation, and actually risks his own life to save Batman's.
 Nomoz is angered and claims "Azrael does not protect", to which Batman replies "Maybe this one does".
 Although Azrael is an assassin, Batman recognizes his potential as a crimefighter and attempts to dissuade him from taking lives.
 At the end of the series, Batman offers Jean-Paul the opportunity to join the Bat-Family and return to Gotham to be trained in the Batcave.